lawsonfulton/lawsonfulton.github.io/README.md

-My personal homepage.
+My personal homepage hosted on Github pages with Jekyll.
 Currently a work in progress.